The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Those working in a medical assistant job are constantly under pressure to be perfect with every patient and there is no room for error when it comes to the service levels you provide or the detailed documentation used to track patient medical procedures and overall health.

-Keep the last point in mind before you send your medical assisting resume and cover letter out for consideration to any office – spelling, grammar, structure have to be flawless – and you must include all the right information within limited space.
+Keep the last point in mind before you send your medical assisting resume and cover letter out for consideration to any office – spelling, grammar, and structure have to be flawless – and you must include all the right information within limited space.

 All the while it is also essential that you exude the type of confidence that any competent certified medical assistant should have.